-The Company is a wholly owned subsidiary of Qatar National Bank (Q.P.S.C.).
+The Company is a wholly owned subsidiary of Qatar National Bank (Q.P.S.C.)

-During 2011, the Company established a USD 7.5 billion Medium Term Note ("MTN") programme under Reg S format and certain Notes issued under the MTN programme are listed in London Stock Exchange.
+During 2011, the Company established a USD7.5 billion Medium Term Note ("MTN") programme under Reg S format and certain of the Notes issued under the MTN programme are listed in London Stock Exchange.
+The size of the MTN programme was later increased in multiple phases leading to USD 22.5 billion.
 Notes to be issued under the programme may comprise senior Notes (the "Senior Notes") and subordinated Notes (the "Subordinated Notes").
-As at 31 December 2019, the aggregate nominal amount of Notes outstanding amounted to USD 17.5 billion (or the equivalent in other currencies) under the MTN programme.
+As at 31 December 2020, the aggregate nominal amount of Notes outstanding will not at any time exceed USD 22.5 billion (or the equivalent in other currencies) under the MTN programme.
 Also, the Company has issued certain Series of Notes under the MTN programme which are dual-listed on the Taipei Exchange and the London Stock Exchange.

 On 27 April 2016, the Company established an AUD 2 billion debt issuance under Kangaroo Programme for the issuance of Australian dollar-denominated medium-term notes, which may be issued in the Australian wholesale capital market.
-As at 31 December 2019, the Company has issued AUD700 million under the Kangaroo Programme.
+As at 31 December 2020, the Company has issued AUD700 million under the Kangaroo Programme.